HomeDemoContact

 Validator type configuration.

-A Numeric Validator calculating Mean using Source field(s) `Age` and `Yearly_wage_USD`, with a Threshold filter on `Working_hours_weekly` where Value operator is `Equal` Value `40`.
+A Numeric Validator calculating Mean using Source field(s) `Age` with a Threshold filter on `Working_hours_weekly` where Value operator is `Equal` Value `40`.

-A Numeric Validator calculating Mean using Source field(s) Age and Yearly_wage_USD, with a Threshold filter on Working_hours_weekly where Value operator is Equal Value 40.
+A Numeric Validator calculating Mean using Source field(s) Age with a Threshold filter on Working_hours_weekly where Value operator is Equal Value 40.

 Metrics in our example

-The Validator in our example yields four mean metrics:
+The Validator in our example yields two mean metrics:

 1. Mean of Age for Male, working exactly 40 hours per week.